drjodyannjones/RealEstateDataEngineering/README.md

 ![MIT License](https://img.shields.io/github/license/drjodyannjones/RealEstateDataEngineering.svg?style=for-the-badge)

 ## Introduction
-This project embodies a cutting-edge real-time data pipeline designed for precision and scale, addressing the dynamic needs of the London real estate market.
-By integrating BrightData with Apache Spark, this pipeline delivers a high-performance, scalable solution for extracting, processing, and analyzing real-time property data from Zoopla.
-Tailored for data-driven decision-making, this project sets a benchmark in advanced analytics and operational excellence in the real estate sector.
+This project builds a real-time data pipeline using Apache Kafka, Apache Spark, and Cassandra.
+Designed with scalability in mind, the system addresses the dynamic needs of the London real estate market.
+I leverage BrightData's web scraper with real-time data ingestion through an Apache Kafka producer.
+An Apache Spark cluster is set up as the consumer, which then outputs the data stream into CassandraDB, which acts as the sink in this pipeline.
+This pipeline delivers a high-performance, scalable solution for extracting, processing, and analyzing real-time property data from Zoopla.
+This project is tailored for data-driven decision-making, advanced analytics, and operational excellence in the real estate sector.

 ## Built With
 - **BrightData**: For real-time data scraping